-In order to establish guidelines for the company's activities, the Board has prepared and adopted eleven policy documents.
+In order to establish guidelines for the company's activities, the Board has prepared and adopted 13 policy documents.
 The policy documents set out the basic values that must characterise the organisation and the conduct of its employees.
 In addition there are internal rules and documents which provide a basis for governance of the company's activities.

-Ratos applies the Code and does not report any non-compliance with the Code in the 2009 financial year, except with regard to the composition of the Nomination Committee (see under Nomination Committee below).
+Ratos applies the Code and does not report any non-compliance with the Code in the 2010 financial year, except with regard to the composition of the Nomination Committee (see under Nomination Committee below).

-The report has not been reviewed by the company's auditors.
+The corporate governance report has been reviewed by the company's auditors.